BICENTENNIAL TRIBUTE

 LyB: Bon soir all - Byron, I see you already requested Alfred's presence - can you speak French well enough?
 I am much like a mother to the dear boy - soon, in fact, I will be a mother-in-law to him (all except B laugh)

-Eof B: My child - daughter - is engaged to Alfred - although unmet they are to be married shortly - duns Byron - you understand Byron - duns!!
-I'm a long way from the glory of gems and snuff-boxes - and uniforms what?
-(LyB is throwing daggers at EofB) - oh yes, yes my dear - Byron, would you like to be inspired by my wife?
-Lawrence would be nothing without her you know
+Eof B: My child - a daughter of 15 - is engaged to Alfred - although unmet, and undeniably unsuitable, they are to be married shortly - duns and debts, Byron - you understand of course - duns!!
+Our little pact of three - my Lady, D'Orsay, and me - is a long way from the glory of gems and snuff-boxes - and uniforms, be damned to it!!
+(LyB is throwing daggers at EofB) Oh yes, yes my dear - Byron, would you like to be inspired by my wife?
+That dauber Thomas Lawrence would be nothing without her yielding shoulders - but - oh! such a master of the palate knife!

 B: You have ask’d for a verse?! - the request in a rhymer ’twould be strange to deny, but my Hippocrene was but my breast, and my feelings - its fountain - are dry

-LyB: My beauty does not fail even in daylight - unlike your mistress, and other Continentals
+LyB: Dry?! - Why my beauty does not fail even in daylight!

-B: Would I dare to say otherwise Milady? - but let the young and the brilliant aspire to sing what I gaze on in vain (eyes lobster claws) - for sorrow has torn from my lyre the string which was worthy the strain
+B: Would I dare to say otherwise, Milady? - but let the young and the brilliant aspire to sing what I gaze on in vain (eyes lobster claws) - for sorrow has torn from my lyre the string which was worthy of the strain

 LyB: Do you suffer from Gout?
 Is that scurvy (points to his lip)?
 Is your thinning hair making you triste?